hidacow/SHU-CourseHelper/README.md

 [中文版](README_zh_CN.md)

+> [!IMPORTANT]
+> This repository is deprecated due to the introduction of the new system and the author's graduation from SHU.
+>
+> Thank you all for using and supporting this project:)

 ## **Introduction**

 This program can refresh pages of SHU Course Selection System automatically and select courses once it is selection time or the courses are available.